-- Deteriorated or broken foam insulation on AC coolant lines in attics causes condensation and mold growth on insulation and drywall below. - Or deteriorated foam insulation in older high-rise buildings inside chases running between floors will result in hidden condensation and mold.
+- Deteriorated or broken foam insulation on AC coolant lines in attics causes condensation and mold growth on insulation and drywall below. - Also caused by rats.
+Rats in attics need water.
+They chew off coolant line insulation and "drink" the moisture condensing on the cold copper line. - Or deteriorated foam insulation in older high-rise buildings inside chases running between floors will result in hidden condensation and mold.